Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_0_x.md

 ## src/main/hub-internal-config folder
-{% include note.html type="NOTE" content="As of DHF 4.0.0, the internal structure of all configuration directories aligns with that of `ml-gradle` and should work as documented in that project." %}

-This folder contains subfolders and JSON files used to configure your MarkLogic server.
+This folder contains subfolders and JSON files used to configure your DHF project's **STAGING** environment.

 These files represent the minimum configuration necessary for DHF to function.
 Do not edit anything in this directory.
 Instead, make a file with the same name and directory structure under the [ml-config folder](#ml-config) and add any properties you'd like to override.

+{% include note.html type="NOTE" content="As of DHF 4.0.0, the internal structure of all configuration directories aligns with that of `ml-gradle` and should work as documented in that project." %}

 ```
 |- databases